 - 1. Insert one half of baffle board above the two back baffle tubes inside the firebox, slide over to the right and allow to rest on the baffle air assembly. - 2.
 Ensure that the second half is inserted to allow the two cuts in the baffle boards to overlap.
 Insert the other half of the baffle board and allow to rest on the left side baffle air assembly. - 3.
 With the holes facing forward and the notch to the left side, insert a baffle tube into the hole in the baffle air channel on the right at an angle and then raise and insert into the opposite hole on the left side baffle air assembly. - 4.
 With a set of vise-grips, grasp the baffle tube on the left, slightly away from the baffle air assembly.
 While squeezing tightly, use a hammer to hit the pliers and push the tube to the left to engage the tube in the hole on the left. - 5.
-Repeat steps #3 & #4 with the remaining baffle tube. - 6.
-Slide the baffle board halves together and then separate slightly to ensure there are no gaps on either side of the baffle board. - 7.
+Repeat steps #3 & #4 with the remaining baffle tube. - Slide the baffle board halves in with the notches overlapping (one notch facing up and one notch facing down).
+Then separate, to ensure there are no gaps on either side, between the baffle board and the Secondary Air Chambers. - 7.
 Push baffle board tight against the rear of the firebox.